sebastianxyzsss/tardigrade/readme.md

 ## Thanks

 This project relies in great libraries like kong, viper, and many others.
 But the main library that is relying on are the charm libraries, lipgloss, gum.
-Mainly gum (https://github.com/charmbracelet/gum), I copied all the filter section to customize it to tardigrade' needs.
+Mainly gum (https://github.com/charmbracelet/gum), I copied all the filter section to customize it to tardigrade's needs.

 ## Installation

 As of now, there are only two ways to install.
 I will work on the installation process in the next few months so it becomes easier to more users.